-This might bode well for the economy, if the money from the schemes are channelized properly and reach the correct beneficiary.
+This might bode well for the economy if the money from the schemes is channelized properly and reach the correct beneficiary.
 The increased fiscal spending would translate into an increase in the purchasing power of the middle class and the rural population, especially the farmers.

 India has been battling a farm crisis for long with declining farm income and crop damage from natural calamities and uneven rainfall.

 This step, along with direct cash transfers, comes as a solace to farmers, who comprise a significant chunk of the electorate and make up the crucial agriculture sector.

 It must be kept in mind that domestic spending contributes to over two-thirds of India’s GDP.